Understand the types of compensation you can receive through a WorkCover claim.

 Most providers charge the WorkSafe rate.
 If they charge more, you will need to pay the difference.
 You can discuss with a provider whether you will be charged a gap fee prior to booking an initial appointment.

-4. Permanent impairment benefit (for people with permanent disabilities)
+Permanent impairment benefit

 If you have a work-related injury or illness that has left you with a permanent impairment, you may also be entitled to a lump sum payment called an impairment benefit.
 Any entitlement cannot be established until any permanent injury has stabilised - generally at least 12 months after your injury.